hmcts/ops-runbooks/aks/known-issues.md

 For a rebuild or newly deployed cluster, Dynatrace oneagent pods are either not deployed by Flux or where deployed, fails with a `CrashLoopBackOff` status.

-Dynatrace Helm Chart [requires](https://github.com/Dynatrace/helm-charts/blob/3c6ac8e9d9d62c1925e79f3fbd93e6be9af1bbea/dynatrace-oneagent-operator/chart/default/app-readme.md#additional-instructions) the CRDs to be applied before installing the chart.
-The CRDs currently need to be manually applied as they are not done by the existing Flux config.
+Dynatrace Helm Chart [requires](https://github.com/Dynatrace/helm-charts/blob/3c6ac8e9d9d62c1925e79f3fbd93e6be9af1bbea/dynatrace-oneagent-operator/chart/default/app-readme.md#additional-instructions) CRDs to be applied before installing the chart.
+The CRDs currently need to be manually applied as they are not part of the existing Flux config.

-Run the below on the cluster.
+Run the below command on the cluster.
 An empty result confirms CRDs are not installed.

 `kubectl get crds | grep oneagent`

-To fix, run the below to apply the CRDs to the cluster:
+To fix, run the below command to apply CRDs to the cluster:

 `kubectl apply -f https://github.com/Dynatrace/dynatrace-oneagent-operator/releases/latest/download/dynatrace.com_oneagents.yaml`

 `kubectl apply -f https://github.com/Dynatrace/dynatrace-oneagent-operator/releases/latest/download/dynatrace.com_oneagentapms.yaml `

 **Note**: A Flux config to apply the CRDs was previously tested ([PR14321](https://github.com/hmcts/cnp-flux-config/pull/14312)) but rolled back due to issues in prod.
-Change will need to be revisited with Prod AKS cluster now upgraded to v1.21.7
+Change will need to be revisited with the Producation AKS cluster now upgraded to v1.21.7